sense 1v

 🔊

-Subjunctive mood (Congiuntivo) of the verb condìre
+congiuntivo condire.
+Subjunctive mood of the verb condire

 Tempo semplice

-Congiuntivo presente condìre
+Congiuntivo presente condire

 io condisca